ArcherHuang/Examples-of-Azure-Digital-Twins/README.md

 # Purpose
 This project contains a sample for working with Azure Digital Twins:
 * A building scenario sample written in Python, C# and Node.js.
-Can be used to set up and simulate a full end-to-end scenario with Azure Digital Twins
+The sample can be used to set up and simulate a full end-to-end scenario with Azure Digital Twins
-* The desiged Flow and architecture is showed as following
+* The desiged Flow and architecture is showed as following:
 ![](./Image/architeture.png)

 # Cloud service used